iFixit/itbrokeand.ifixit.com/_posts/2013-03-03-cimpler-continuous-integration-server.md

 ## What it does

-**Cimpler is mostly just a queue with some plugins** with a few useful special-purpose constructs provided for its plugins to utilize.
+**Cimpler is mostly just a queue with some plugins** and a few useful special-purpose constructs provided for its plugins to utilize.

 Cimpler relies entirely on plugins for: